-Though Google noted that it’s Android 10 won’t be using a dessert name unlike the previous version of the Android that has dessert name like froyo and ice cream sandwich and later versions.
+Though Google noted that it is Android 10 won’t be using a dessert name unlike the previous version of the Android that has dessert names like froyo and ice cream sandwich and later versions.

 The Android 10 is codenamed Android Q and it will be rolling out soon for public use.

-Smartphone manufacturers release beta versions of software releases so that developers can test them and notice some of the bugs in it.
+Smartphone manufacturers release beta versions of software releases so that developers can test them and notice some of the bugs in them.

 Xiaomi has released many flagship smartphones recently and Xiaomi Redmi K20 Pro is one of them.

 The Redmi K20 Pro is a flagship that runs on the later Qualcomm Snapdragon 855 and currently runs on Android 9 pie base on MIUI.